 Members and Officers alike have high aspirations for the Council but the constraints on the budget mean that services and future developments need to be prioritised.
 In some cases, planned service enhancements have had to be scaled back and future investments re-phased.
 In the previous year, the Council reorganised its structure to ensure that the Council could deliver its priorities, whilst maintaining effective services.
 The Council also adopted new ways of working, including shared services, to enable it to concentrate on the core council aims whilst still delivering basic council services well.
-A service review programme will commence shortly to look at alternative service delivery methods, ensuring more automated processes and maximising efficiency savings whilst also trying to improve customer satisfaction.
-This programme is expected to deliver savings to ensure a balanced budget for the years 2014/15 through to 2016/17.
+A service review programme has now commenced to look at alternative service delivery methods, ensuring more automated processes and maximising efficiency savings whilst also trying to improve customer satisfaction.
 The Council will develop its future budget plans to protect its key priority services, such as Street Cleansing, Refuse Collection and Recycling; and Community Safety and Crime Reduction from budget reductions that will threaten service delivery, as far as possible.
 The Council remains committed to promoting a culture of continual improvement to ensure that it delivers good value for money for its residents.